 Using ZenHub's Milestone page via app.zenhub.com or through clicking the + button on the top right of any multi-repo Board in ZenHub, teams can create cross-repo Milestones.

-Creating a cross-repo Milestone helps teams who track work across workspaces accurately report back on work completed within the Sprint.
+Creating a cross-repo Milestone helps teams who track work across workspaces accurately report back on work completed within the time.
 When a Milestone has the same start/end date and name, the Burndown and Velocity will naturally track work together on the report.

 If you have a large initiative, need to communicate deadlines to stakeholders, or are long-term planning for features you're going to be launching, look to Releases to help with deadline management and managing a bundle of Issues across multiple projects.
 ZenHub Release's can be used to manage long deadlines and risk, which give teams a predictable indicator of Velocity along the way.